California Attorney General

-The attorney general of California is the state attorney general of the Government of California.
-The officer's duty is to ensure that "the laws of the state are uniformly and adequately enforced" (Constitution of California, Article V, Section 13).
+The attorney general of California is the state attorney general of the government of California.
+The officer must ensure that "the laws of the state are uniformly and adequately enforced" (Constitution of California, Article V, Section 13).
 The California attorney general carries out the responsibilities of the office through the California Department of Justice.
 The department employs over 1,100 attorneys and 3,700 non-attorney employees.

 The California attorney general is elected to a four-year term, with a maximum of two terms.
-The election is held at the same statewide election as the governor, lieutenant governor, controller, secretary of state, treasurer, superintendent of public instruction, and insurance commissioner.
-A few individual attorneys general have gone on to higher offices on the state and federal level, including the offices of governor, United States Senator, chief justice of the United States Supreme Court, and vice president of the United States.
+The election is held during the same statewide election for the governor and other state offices.
+Several attorneys general have gone on to higher office or office on the federal level, including the offices of governor, United States Senator, chief justice of the United States Supreme Court, and vice president of the United States.

-On March 24, 2021, Governor Gavin Newsom announced that he would be appointing Rob Bonta as attorney general to succeed Xavier Becerra, who resigned the position to become Secretary of Health and Human Services under President Joe Biden.
+On March 24, 2021, Governor Gavin Newsom announced that he would be appointing Rob Bonta as attorney general to succeed Xavier Becerra, who resigned from the position to become Secretary of Health and Human Services under President Joe Biden.
 Bonta's appointment was subject to confirmation by both houses of the California State Legislature, and he was sworn in on April 23, 2021.